-Meet Your Regional Director of Operations
+Meet Your Regional Vice President of Operations

 How did you get into senior living?

-It was by shear accident.
+It was by sheer accident.
 I was looking for a new opportunity away from the hospitality industry that I was currently in and found a Business Office Director position where I knew AR, AP, HR, and payroll.
 I swore I would never be in healthcare.
 Within the first 6 months, I fell in love with the industry and the impact that could be made through helping a single a resident or family find solutions.
 Since then I have been able to incorporate my love for senior living and the hospitality industry experience that I had into a dynamic way to celebrate life each day with our seniors.

 Who truly inspires you?